tailhq/DynaML/docs/core/core_glm.md

 ## Normal GLM

-The most common regression model, also known as _least squares linear regression_, implemented as the class ```RegularizedGLM``` which represents a regression model with the following prediction:
+The most common regression model, also known as _least squares linear regression_, implemented as the class `#!scala RegularizedGLM` which represents a regression model with the following prediction:

 $$
 	\begin{equation}
 		y \ | \ \mathbf{x} \sim \mathcal{N}(w^T \varphi(\mathbf{x}), \sigma^{2})